Study Accounting in UK

 Frequently Asked Questions

-What qualifications do I need to study accounting in the UK?
+What qualifications are required to study accounting in the UK?

 You typically need strong academic results (e.g., AAA at A-level or a 36-point IB Diploma) and proof of English language proficiency (IELTS 6.0–7.0).
-Requirements may vary between institutions, so check individual UK accounting degree requirements.
+Requirements may vary between institutions; therefore, please check the individual UK accounting degree requirements.

 How long does it take to become a qualified accountant in the UK?